(Cleretum bellidiforme var. ‘Ice Plant’)

 Ice Plant is a frost tender mat-forming perennial flower that is native to South Africa but is commonly grown throughout the southern United States as an annual.
 At maturity, this plant reaches the height of 2' and features cylindrical succulent green leaves and 2” white, pink, red, orange, yellow, and purple daisy-like flower heads.
 This plant can be grown in a container, attracts bees, and butterflies, tolerates drought, is resistant to deer, and self sows!

-Cultivar: Ice Plant
+Variety: Ice Plant

 Also Known As: Ice Daisy and Livingstone Daisy.

 Native to: Cape Provinces